 Models for Change Initiative

-The Center is the Technical Research Center to the MacArthur Foundation's juvenile justice reform efforts in Pennsylvania, Illinois, Louisiana, and Washington.
-The goals of Models for Change include: 1) developing useful and responsive models of documentation and assessment of efforts; 2) documenting and assessing the planning and implementation phases of targeted areas of improvement; 3) providing baselines and measuring intermediate outcomes of efforts at the state and pilot levels and on five key "vital sign" outcomes and assessing the impact; and 4) developing a toolkit for planning, implementing, and measuring model systems efforts.
+The Center continues to serve as the Technical Research Center to the MacArthur Foundation's juvenile justice reform efforts in Pennsylvania, Illinois, Louisiana, and Washington.
+The goals of Models for Change include: 1) develop useful and responsive models of documentation and assessment of efforts; 2) document and assess the planning and implementation phases of targeted areas of improvement; 3) provide baselines and measure intermediate outcomes of efforts at the state and pilot levels and on five key "vital sign" outcomes and assessing the impact; and 4) develop a toolkit for planning, implementing, and measuring model systems efforts.

 Visit the Models for Change project page to learn more.